 Let’s see if we can create an estimate of how many searches a particular keyword will bring in during its hottest months.

 We’ll investigate the term “Christmas stockings”.
 Here’s its Trends data for 2018:

 The first step is to download the data.
 See that little download button in the above image?
 Click it to get a CSV.

 Now you’ll have a sheet that looks like this.

-Now, we need to find the average monthly search volume.
+But now we need to find the average monthly search volume.
 You can use any keyword research tool as you please.
-I choose Ahrefs.
+I chose Ahrefs.

-Ahrefs shows that “Christmas stockings” gets searched 37,000 times a month.
+Ahrefs shows that “Christmas stockings” received searches 37,000 times a month.

 All that’s left to do is find the monthly searches using our percentages and the yearly total, 444,000 number.

 For example, we found December’s value by multiplying 444,000 with 0.3622 (36.22%).